Analysis | Trump’s most vehement dismissal of the coronavirus threat is running into reality

 Trump said there wasn’t: “No, no. No, there’s not a middle ground.”

-The moment was a crystallizing one when it comes to Trump’s response, as if he truly didn’t see something between “it will disappear” and “everybody’s going to die.”
+The moment was a crystallizing one when it comes to Trump’s response, as if he truly didn’t see something between “It will disappear” and “Everybody’s going to die.”

 But it also came at a particularly troubled time for Trump’s past pronouncements — a time in which one of his biggest efforts to dismiss the threat looks increasingly foolhardy: his insistence that the virus wouldn’t be that bad come the fall and winter.